Element-Research/rnn/README.md

   * [Encoder-Decoder LSTM](examples/encoder-decoder-coupling.lua) shows you how to couple encoder and decoder `LSTMs` for sequence-to-sequence networks;
   * [Simple Recurrent Network](examples/simple-recurrent-network.lua) shows a simple example for building and training a simple recurrent neural network;
   * [Simple Sequencer Network](examples/simple-recurrent-network.lua) is a version of the above script that uses the Sequencer to decorate the `rnn` instead;
-  * [Sequence to One](examples/sequence-to-one.lua) demonstrates how to do many to one sequence learning as is the case for sentiment analysis.
+  * [Sequence to One](examples/sequence-to-one.lua) demonstrates how to do many to one sequence learning as is the case for sentiment analysis;
+  * [Multivariate Time Series](examples/recurrent-time-series.lua) demonstrates how train a simple RNN to do multi-variate time-series predication.

 ### External Resources